User account How can I register?

 The mobile versions of Pl@ntNet (iOS and Android) allow you to perform plant observations in the field, possibly geolocated (if your GPS is activated and you agree to share your location with us) without a mobile connection.
-You cannot use the offline visual recognition service, but you can start identifying observations made in offline mode as soon as you find a connection.
-Offline mode of the identification service is part of our development objectives.
-However, our work on this point has not yet allowed us to propose it in this version.
+If you want to identify plants without an internet connections (embedded mode), you can follow this article.

 Collaboration How to collaborate with Pl@ntNet?